TL;DR

 Paid social media marketing

-Simply put, this is any post on any social media platform you spend any money on.
+Simply put, this is any post on any social media platform you spend money on.
 That Facebook update you posted this morning?
 Not paid.
-Your announcement about an upcoming special offer that you boosted to get it seen by a wider audience...paid.
+Your announcement about an upcoming special offer you boosted to reach a wider audience... paid.

 You don't have to spend much here to see a good ROI.
 Boosting a post extends your reach outside of your follower list.
-And for using the platform's algorithms to determine the best people to show your post to, they charge anywhere from a few pennies to many dollars.
+And for using the platform's algorithms to determine who to show your post to, they charge anywhere from a few pennies to many dollars.
 It's up to you how much to spend and how far to expand that reach.

 Organic social media marketing